Dutch, Costa Rica through after nerve-wracking drama

 “I moved to plan B and yes, I did that in the cooling break that is a clever way of benefiting from these breaks,” he told reporters.

-Costa Rica and Greece served up an unappetising first half in Recife but the game came to life after Ruiz rolled a daisy-cutter into the net from 20 metres to put the Central Americans in front in the 52nd minute.
+Costa Rica and Greece served up an unappetizing first half in Recife but the game came to life after Ruiz rolled a daisy-cutter into the net from 20 meters to put the Central Americans in front in the 52nd minute.

 Like Mexico, the Ticos sat back on their lead and made life even more difficult for themselves when Duarte was dismissed for a second bookable offence.